MAQuesada/feature_extraction_image/README.md

-# feature_extraction_image
+## **Feature_extraction_image**

-Some notebooks for **extracting features from images** and for comparing similarity using classical methods of Digital Image Processing and CNN
+Some notebooks for **Extracting Features from Images** of various parts of houses and for comparing similarity using classical methods of Digital Image Processing and CNN